2015 Society for Health Systems Student Paper Competition

-The Society for Health Systems (SHS) is pleased to announce the 2014 Graduate Student Paper Competition, sponsored by the Mayo Clinic Center for the Science of Health Care Delivery.
+The Society for Health Systems (SHS) is pleased to announce the 2015 Graduate Student Paper Competition!

-The winning submission will receive a $1,000 cash award and $500 per team for travel expenses to present their projects at the Healthcare Systems Process Improvement Conference 2014 held Feb.
-21-24, 2014, in Orlando, Fla.
-The submission deadline is Nov.
-30.
+The winning submission will receive a $1,000 cash award and $500 per team for travel expenses to present their project at the Healthcare Systems Process Improvement Conference 2015, held Feb.
+18-20, 2015, in Orlando, Florida.
+The

 Judging criteria are based on originality, technical merit, relevance, organization and quality of the paper.

 Click here for submission form/information.